Please read through each section below before starting your application to the 2023 Award.

 - What are you trying to communicate through this work?

-Your application must include a download link to a full–resolution version of the artwork using a file sharing service such as Dropbox, Google Drive, or WeTransfer.
-Files will be downloaded within 72 hours of submission.
+Your application must include either a weblink (web-based submissions only) or a download link to a full–resolution version of the artwork using a file sharing service such as Dropbox, Google Drive, or WeTransfer.
+Files will be downloaded within 7 days of submission.

-If the work can be viewed online through Vimeo, YouTube, or your own website, you are encouraged to include this as an additional link on the online application form.
+If the work can be also be experienced online through Vimeo, YouTube, or your own website, you are encouraged to include this as an additional link on the online application form.

 For games or immersive technologies that require specialized software (ex.
 Unity) and/or hardware (ex.
 Oculus) to run, please include either a link to experience the work through a web browser, or a demo video of the work, along with the original file(s), which will allow each jury member to review and assess remotely.